 2. Amendments are submitted and reviewed by the nominated expert for the species.

-3. If accepted, map is updated, made available and user is advised.
-Otherwise any issues are discussed until resolved.
+3. If accepted, map is updated, made available and the user is notified once the changes are made.
+If any issues are identified, they are discussed until resolved.

 SPECIES MAPPING APPLICATIONS